SteinschneiderLab/lab-manual/README.md

 The lab manual should be considered a set of living documents.
 Feel free to comment or make recommendations on how this manual can be improved.

-Finally, I would be remiss not to thank Vivek Srikrishnan and Pat Reed, who shared their own lab manuals which provided a lot of inspiration for how this one is designed.
+Finally, I would be remiss not to thank Vivek Srikrishnan and Pat Reed for sharing their own lab manuals, which provided much of the inspiration for how this one is designed.